-The Home Health Manager (HHM) is a new application by Bits In Glass (BIG) on the Appian App Market Exchange and addresses the challenges of nurses caring for patients in their homes rather than in a medical facility.
+Our Home Health Manager (HHM) is a new application on the Appian App Market Exchange and addresses the challenges of nurses caring for patients in their homes rather than in a medical facility.
 For instance, how does a Nurse Administrator see where their nurses are in real-time, and what the status is of each appointment?
 How can the nurses in the field be held accountable for being at the right place at the right time, caring for the right patient?
 How does the nurse in the field quickly and accurately log the services they’ve provided for their patient and then know how to get to their next appointment?
 The HHM application by BIG answers these questions and more.

 In addition, the Nurse Administrator can communicate directly with nurses in the field and re-assign appointments on the fly as schedules change, all from one convenient and intuitive interface that is fully customizable.
 BIG’s HHM application also provides a scheduling tool that auto-suggests the next logical time to schedule an appointment for a given nurse based on their current schedule and includes a customizable buffer to account for travel times between appointments.

 For nurses in the field, the HHM application was built with mobile access in mind, replacing reliance on stacks of paper with the ease and convenience of tablet functionality.
 To perform their duties, each nurse is presented with their specific list of appointments for the day, which includes an integration with Google Maps that shows a map with their appointment locations flagged to provide a high-level view of the day’s travel.
 Even better, clicking an address from within the list of appointments will open Google Maps navigation and provide directions to the address from the nurse’s current location.

 The nurse can also perform all their duties right from the tablet, including logging patient vitals, documenting services rendered, and capturing pertinent observations that are all immediately communicated to a central database or API integration.
 For the sake of ensuring a nurse’s safety, in the event of an altercation within the home, they have access to an inconspicuous emergency Initiation system that immediately alerts the Nurse Administrator at the press of a button.

-BIG’s Home Health Manager application addresses the primary concerns of health care that is moving away from medical facilities to in-home patient care.
+Our Home Health Manager application addresses the primary concerns of health care that is moving away from medical facilities to in-home patient care.
 Now administrators will know that nurses are compliant with their duties and safe in the field while having clear visibility into the appointment landscape.

-About the Author
+About the author

 Born in the Bahamas and raised across the US, John found a love for philosophy and logic before finding his niche in coding.
 For the past 4 years, John has been an Appian Developer pushing boundaries and innovating new solutions while being a proud father of 2 ducks, Gwynnie, and Ruby.